 ESG stands for Environmental, Social, and Governance.
-It encapsulates several standards that measure how an organisation’s activities contribute to sustainable, viable development, and how that organisation minimises its negative impacts on the planet, its people, and itself.
+It encapsulates several standards that measure how an organization’s activities contribute to sustainable, viable development, and how that organization minimizes its negative impacts on the planet, its people, and itself.

-It also measures an organisation’s transparency and accountability, and is used as a framework to ascertain whether an organisation is financially viable and stable.
+It also measures an organization’s transparency and accountability, and is used as a framework to ascertain whether an organization is financially viable and stable.

 ESG considerations are:

-- How much does the organisation care about environmental concerns?
+- How much does the organization care about environmental concerns?

 - How well does it reflect and support society?